How to Find the Best Blush for Your Skin Tone

 Flower Beauty Lip and Cheek Gel Crush in Raspberry Crush

 As we already mentioned, olive skin is incredibly versatile when it comes to the best blush shades—and that’s even more true if you have neutral undertones like Selena Gomez or Jessica Alba.
 A poppy, reddish pink will be extra statement-making on you.

 This favorite from Flower Beauty glides on so smoothly and leaves behind just the right amount of color.
 One Ulta reviewer loves how fast and easy the stick makes it to apply, while another raves that it gives a natural glow like you get after a nice yoga session.
-For an on-trend monochromatic look, you can dab a little on your lips too—adding shine is one of the ways to fake full lips.

 - Easy to travel with